momentohq/client-protos/python/CONTRIBUTING.md

 make build
 ```

 This runs the protobuf compiler, postprocesses the generated code (see `run-protoc.sh`), and builds the distribution package.
+See the `momento_wire_types` directory for the generated code and type stub files (see [PEP-484](https://peps.python.org/pep-0484/#stub-files)).